dginst/dginst.github.io/_posts/2019-11-21-jobposting.md

 Ability to speak English is a must.
 Ability to speak Italian is a plus.

-If you are interested in joining a talented team and taking on an exciting challenge in the area of crypto asset management, then checkout the [**job ad**](<http://angel.co/company/checksig/jobs/668336-coders-for-crypto> asset-management) for more info or send an email to [**jobs@checksig.io**](mailto:jobs@checksig.io)
+If you are interested in joining a talented team and taking on an exciting challenge in the area of crypto-asset management, then checkout the [**job ad**](<http://angel.co/company/checksig/jobs/668336-coders-for-crypto> asset-management) for more info or send an email to [**jobs@checksig.io**](mailto:jobs@checksig.io)